Derppening/RTLib/README.md

 You will love it :)

 # Prerequisites
-You will be needing the following to compile
+You will be needing the following to compile:

-1. arm-none-eabi-gcc toolchain (Or your preferred compiler, in that case provide your own toolchain file)
+- arm-none-eabi-gcc toolchain (Or your preferred compiler, in that case provide your own toolchain file)
-2. CMake
+- CMake
-3. Make
+- Make
-4. GNU awk
+- GNU awk

 # Usage